dmitrii-vikotorovich/cse15l-lab-reports/labReport3.md

 # CSE15L LabReport3
 Hello, today I will work with the `grep` command.
 I will show you 4 variations and alternate ways to use this command.
-For each of them I will provide to examples of using it on our **./written_2** directory.
+For each of them I will provide 2 examples of using it on our **./written_2** directory.
 Let's begin!
 ##  grep -r -l
 An alternative way to find the file that contains the string "Lucayans" in the data directory is to use `grep -r -l "Lucayans"`.
 ```